-Each member of the campus community has the responsibility to immediately and accurately report actions on the part of any person(s) taking place on or off campus which violate either University regulations or local, state, or federal law.
+Each member of the campus community has the responsibility to immediately and accurately report actions on the part of any person(s) taking place on or off campus which violate either University regulations or local, state or federal law.
 The report should be made to a DSU campus security authority.
 Local law enforcement may share information with DSU officials when a report is made regarding any off campus criminal activity.
 Campus security includes services of nighttime facilities services staff who are responsible for locking doors, checking buildings and tending boilers.
 These individuals will report any suspicious activity to local law enforcement in a timely fashion.

-A Campus Watch Specialist can be reached by cellular phone (605-270-7713 or 605-270-7712) during the following hours 8:00 pm - 12:00 am during fall and spring semesters every day.
+A Campus Watch Specialist can be reached by cellular phone (605-270-7713 or 605-270-7712) during the following hours 8:00 pm - 12:00 am during fall and spring semesters every day except when campus is closed due to holidays or inclement weather.
 Individuals wishing to be escorted across campus after dark can contact a Campus Watch Specialist or a facilities services staff member for assistance.